Harshit-dot-com/Safelens/README.md

 # Safelens - Noble Vision

-Safelens is a video calling application built using WebRTC technology, primarily leveraging Node.js and EJS.
-It facilitates one-on-one video calls while incorporating a unique feature to detect explicit content shared between users in real-time.
+Safelens is a video calling application utilizing WebRTC technology, primarily built with Node.js and EJS.
+It enables one-on-one video calls and features a unique capability to detect explicit content shared between users in real-time, taking appropriate actions as needed.

 ## How it Works

 Safelens integrates a content monitoring system that periodically captures screenshots of users' web browsers during video calls.
-These screenshots are then analyzed using a Python child process to detect explicit content.
+These screenshots are then analyzed using a model to detect explicit content.
 If such content is detected, appropriate actions can be taken to ensure a safe and secure communication environment.

 ## Usage